 - Secure tunneling protocols.
 Internet data travels in packets.
-This data can be delivered using various data transfer protocols, such as IP, HTTPS, SSL, etc. With VPNs, it’s vital to strike a balance between security and speed.
+This data can be delivered using various data transfer protocols, such as IP, HTTPS, SSL, etc. With VPNs, it’s vital to strike a balance between safety and speed.
 Nowadays, WireGuard is the ideal VPN tunneling protocol.

 - RAM-only servers.
 Conventional data centers use servers with hard drives, which store data long-term.
-Meanwhile, RAM-only servers rewrite the information whenever the hardware is reset or shut down, leading to significantly better privacy for the end user.
+Meanwhile, RAM-only servers rewrite the information whenever the hardware is reset or shut down, leading to significantly better privacy and security for the end user.

 - Stealth VPN.
 Some websites and networks can block all VPN traffic by utilizing DPI (Deep Packet Inspection).
 Such restrictions are common in schools, workplaces, and censorship-heavy countries.
-Thankfully, the most secure VPN services offer tools for masking your activities and making them appear as regular HTTPS traffic.
+Thankfully, the best secure VPN services offer tools for masking your activities and making them appear as regular HTTPS traffic.

 - No activity logs.
 A VPN has the potential to collect exorbitant amounts of data about its users.
-You can be certain that isn’t happening if the provider adheres to a zero-logs policy and conducted third-party audits of its infrastructure.
+You can be certain that isn’t happening if the provider adheres to a zero-logs policy and conducts third-party audits of its infrastructure.

 Most secure VPN services: overview

 Besides the essentials mentioned earlier, a top-quality VPN will include some unique tools to set itself apart.
 Naturally, it may also lack some perks because only a handful of providers have the resources to fulfill every possible criterion.
 Plus, customer needs can vary by threat model and budget.
-Thus, we compiled a list of 10 safe VPNs so you could pick the ideal provider for your use case.
+Thus, we compiled a list of 8 safest VPNs so you could pick the ideal provider for your use case.

 24/7 live chat, Email